aponwao ideas

 Spaghetti with meatballs in tomato sauce on a colorful floral ceramic plate, close-up view.

 “Everything you know, and everything everyone knows, is only a model.
 Get your model out there where it can be viewed.
-Invite others to challenge your assumptions and add their own.” — Donella Meadows THE CONTEXT For years, I approached project management the way many experienced managers do: utilizing a vast toolkit of templates, processes, […]
+Invite others to challenge your assumptions and add their own.” — Donella Meadows Project Overview For years, I approached project management the way many experienced managers do: utilizing a vast toolkit of templates, […]

 Beyond Firefighting: How We Use Data to Catch Project Glitches Early